LukeShortCloud/rootpages/src/programming/packaging.rst

 Mock creates a container of a RPM-based Linux distribution.
 This allows for isolating build dependencies away from the host and building a RPM for more than one Linux distribution.

-If using a container, it needs special and elevated permissions to be able to create containers inside of the container.
-Create a container with these additional privileges (or simply use ``--privileged`` for fully elevated privileges) [51][52]:
+If using a container, use ``mock --isolation=simple`` to use the legacy chroot build system.
+[54] Otherwise, for nested container support, the host container needs special and elevated permissions to be able to create containers inside of the container.
+Create a container with these additional privileges (or simply use ``podman run --privileged`` for fully elevated privileges) [51][52]:

 .. code-block:: sh